jparyani/mediagoblin/mediagoblin/plugins/archivalook/README.txt

 Q: How do I install it?
-A: Check out this page for instructions: http://mediagoblin.readthedocs.org/en/v0.6.1/siteadmin/plugins.html
+A: Check out this page for instructions: http://mediagoblin.readthedocs.org/en/v0.6.1/siteadmin/plugins.html Be sure to run ./bin/gmg assetlink after you have added the plugin to your instance, this is necessary because the plugin uses custom css.

 Q: I set it up but I still can't feature media, what do I do?
 A: So when you first activate this plugin, no users have the proper user